-- Ensure all staff including part time, contractors, volunteers and supply staff are aware of the school's policies, that these are understood and used appropriately. - Work with the governing body to ensure that the school's child protection policy is reviewed annually and the procedures and implementation are updated and reviewed regularly
+- Ensure all staff including part time, contractors, volunteers and supply staff are aware of the school or college's policies, that these are understood and used appropriately. - Work with the governing bodies or proprietors to ensure that the school's or college's child protection policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly. - Ensure the safeguarding and child protection policy is available publicly and that parents are aware that advice regarding early help and child protection concerns could be sought from the Consultation Hub and that Child Protection Contact form.
+Referrals about suspected abuse or neglect may be made.
+Ensure parents are aware of the school or college's statutory role regarding safeguarding of children. - Link with Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - Ensure that when children leave the school or college, they ensure the file for safeguarding and any child protection information is sent to any new school/college as soon as possible but transferred securely and separately from the main pupil file.
+The file should not be sent until the child is physically attending the new school.

-- Ensure the safeguarding and child protection policy is available publicly and that parents are aware that advice regarding child protection concerns could be sought from the Child Protection Consultation Hub and that Child Protection Contact Referrals about suspected abuse or neglect may be made.
-Ensure parents are aware of the school's statutory role regarding safeguarding of children. - Link with the Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Help promote educational outcomes by sharing information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school leadership staff. - Ensure that when children leave the school, they ensure the file for safeguarding and any child protection information is sent to any new school /college as soon as possible but transferred securely and separately from the main pupil file.
-The file should not be sent until the child physically attends the new school /college. - Obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child unless the case is currently open in line with data protection guidelines (see Record keeping Guidance on Hertfordshire Grid for Learning for further information.) - Consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
+- Obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child unless the case is currently open and in line with data protection guidelines (see Record keeping Guidance on Hertfordshire Grid for Learning for further information) - Consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.

-4. THEMANAGEMENT OF SAFEGUARDING
+4. THE MANAGEMENT OF SAFEGUARDING

 Governing bodies and proprietors (in Part two, unless otherwise stated, includes management committees) must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their school are always effective and comply with the law.
+They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are always effective and comply with the law.

-The responsibilities of governing bodies and proprietors include:
+The responsibility of governing bodies, proprietors and management committees include:

-- ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g. - o Child protection policy in place - o Staff behaviour policy (sometimes called employee code of conduct) - O Part one OR Annex A (The following is a condensed version of Part one of Keeping children safe in education.
-It can be provided (instead of Part one) to those staff who do not work directly with children (if the governing body think it will provide a better basis for those staff to promote the welfare of and safeguard children) of KCSiE (DfE, 2021)
+- ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g. - -Child protection policy in place - -Staff behaviour policy (sometimes called employee code of conduct) - -Part one, OR

-- o Annex B (KSCiE (DfE, 2021) on specific safeguarding issues - o Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction
+Annex A (The following is a condensed version of Part one of Keeping children safe in education.
+It can be provided (instead of Part one) to those staff who do not directly work with children (if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.) of KCSiE (DfE, 2021)

-Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their school's safeguarding arrangements.
+- -Annex B KCSIE (DfE, 2021) on specific safeguarding issues - -Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction - Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.

-The nominated governor for child protection is: NAME: Camilla Woods
+The nominated governor/ trustee for child protection is: